TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/index.md

 ---
-title: Bubble Sort in Every Language
-layout: default
-date: 2018-11-29
-last-modified: 2022-05-18
-featured-image: bubble-sort-in-every-language.jpg
-tags: [bubble-sort]
 authors:
 - auroq
 - the_renegade_coder
+date: 2018-11-29
+featured-image: bubble-sort-in-every-language.jpg
+last-modified: 2022-05-18
+layout: default
+tags:
+- bubble-sort
+title: Bubble Sort
 ---

 Welcome to the Bubble Sort page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.